Palm Beach County Timesharing Lawyer

 - If parents are not able to agree on a parenting plan or timesharing schedule, the court will establish one based upon evidence presented in court.

 The Law Office of Georgia T. Newman will counsel you to approach parenting issues carefully.
 If you and your child’s other parent disagree in the future, the court will order you to follow the plan as written.
 Parenting plans may only be modified by the agreement of both parents or with court approval, which is often difficult, and time-consuming.
 Rather, we will take the time now to explore all the possibilities and design the best parenting plan schedule for you and your children, minimizing the possibility of having to return to court for a potentially expensive, risky modification.

 High-conflict custody cases occur most frequently when one or both parents are unwilling or unable to compromise.
 Obviously, we do not have control over how your child’s other parent will decide to approach parenting and timesharing issues.
 However, we can promise that we will do our absolute best to assist you to advance the best interest of your child, prevail in your case and try to curb the escalation of emotions as much as possible.

 Child custody, parenting and timesharing issues can be traumatic, as the prospect of losing contact with your children is frightening.
 We understand this.
 Attorney Georgia T. Newman has litigated many complex custody cases and is prepared to represent you and safeguard your and your children’s interests.

-Contact an Experienced Palm Beach Parenting, Custody & Timesharing Lawyer
+Contact an Experienced Parenting, Child Custody & Timesharing Lawyer

-If you have further questions about West Palm Beach child parenting, custody and timesharing, and you would like to arrange a confidential consultation, please contact the Law Office of Georgia T. Newman today.
-We look forward to meeting you and genuinely helping you with any parenting, child custody or timesharing issues may have.
+If you have further questions about child parenting, custody and timesharing, and you would like to arrange a confidential consultation, please contact the Law Office of Georgia T. Newman today.
+We look forward to meeting you and genuinely helping you with any parenting, child custody or timesharing issues you may have.